HMS Veteran (D72): World War II

 In 1939, HMS Veteran was in dockyard hands for a major refit.
 As with most elderly destroyers allocated to escort duties, the after bank of torpedo tubes was removed and replaced with a single QF 12 pounder 12 cwt naval gun.
-They also landed 'Y' gun to receive additional space for depth charge gear and stowage.
-She was recommissioned into service in November 1939 commanded by Lieut.
-Cdr J E Broome, a veteran of First World War.
+'Y' gun was also landed to make additional space for depth charge gear and stowage.
+She was recommissioned into service in November 1939, commanded by Lieut.
+Cdr J E Broome, a veteran of the First World War.

-In December upon completion of post refit trials, HMS Veteran joined the 18th Destroyer Flotilla based at Plymouth in the Western Approaches Command for Channel escort and anti-submarine patrols.
+In December, upon completion of post refit trials, HMS Veteran joined the 18th Destroyer Flotilla based at Plymouth in the Western Approaches Command for Channel escort and anti-submarine patrols.
 In February she collided with HMS H46 and in March with the SS Horn Shell, which required HMS Veteran to put in for repairs.

-Following an application by Lt Cdr Broome HMS Veteran was made a life member of the Company of Veteran Motors in early 1940.
-The ship was presented with a king size Veteran Motorist insignia that was subsequently mounted on the front of the ship's bridge.
+Following an application by Lt Cdr Broome, HMS Veteran was made a life member of the Company of Veteran Motors in early 1940.
+The ship was presented with a king-size Veteran Motorist insignia that was subsequently mounted on the front of the ship's bridge.
 Members of CVM also supplied the crew with welfare supplies including knitted clothing.

-April saw HMS Veteran transferred to Scapa Flow after the German invasion of Norway.
-She escorted convoys for the Norwegian Campaign, including the withdrawal until damaged in a collision with the mercantile Ngkoa on 29 May.
+In April HMS Veteran was transferred to Scapa Flow after the German invasion of Norway.
+She escorted convoys for the Norwegian Campaign, including the withdrawal, until damaged in a collision with the mercantile Ngkoa on 29 May.
 At this time her pennant number was changed to I72 for visual signalling purposes.

 Upon release from the Home Fleet HMS Veteran was transferred to Harwich for convoy defence in the North Sea.
 From July to September employed in anti-invasion patrols and convoy defence.
 During a patrol off Ostend with HMS Wild Swan and HMS Malcolm they sank several invasion barges.
 HMS Veteran was damaged by an acoustic mine and required repair.
 At this time she had her weaponry upgraded with the fitting of 20mm Oerlikon cannons for short range anti-air defence.

 At the end of September, HMS Veteran was transferred to the Western Approaches Command and based out of Londonderry for Atlantic convoy defence.
 She escorted several convoys outbound and inbound until involved in a collision with HMS Verity in January 1941.

 February saw HMS Veteran at Barrow-in Furness undergoing repair and refit.
-A Medium Frequency Direction Finder Outfit FM7 was fitted for navigation but was not useful against U-boats as they used a higher frequency for radio communications.
+A Medium Frequency Direction Finder Outfit FM7 was fitted for navigation, but was not useful against U-boats as they used a higher frequency for radio communications.
 Her refit and trials complete on 13 March.
 She resumed her duties in Atlantic convoy defence out of Londonderry.